jjn7702/SECJ2154-OOP/README.md

 ## Course Learning Outcomes (CLO) 🎯
 By the end of this course, students will be able to:

-1. Choose the most suitable data structures and analyse the most effective algorithm for solving certain problem.
+1. Apply OOP concepts in problem solving and develop Java applications.
-2. Apply effectively data structure concepts in programming.
+2. Develop Java applications that leverage the object-oriented features of the Java language such as encapsulation, inheritance and polymorphism in a given time frame.
-3. Develop medium scale programs as a group mini project by applying data structure concepts in problem solving.
+3. Work in a team to develop a medium to complex program as a group mini project using Java programming language.

 ## Program Learning Outcomes (PLO) 🌟
 This course contributes to the following Program Learning Outcomes:

 - PLO1: Ability to acquire theory and principles of computer science and equip with social science and personal development knowledge.
-- PLO2: Ability to design and construct computer programs using standard approaches.
+- PLO3: Ability to design and construct computer programs using standard approaches.
-- PLO7: Ability to work effectively in a team.
+- PLO5: Ability to work effectively in a team.

 ## Table of Contents 📑